-Private Company: As per Section 2 (68) of the Companies Act 2013 a private company means a company which has a minimum paid-up capital of one lakh rupees or such higher paid-up capital as may be prescribed, and by its articles restricts the right to transfer its shares, if any, except in the case of One Person Company (OPC), limits the number of its members to two hundred; and prohibits any invitation to the public to subscribe for any securities of the company.

-Public Company: According to Sec 2 (71) of the Companies Act, 2013, a public company means a company which has a minimum paid-up capital of five lakh rupees or such higher paid-up capital as may be prescribed, is not a private company or is a private company which is a subsidiary of a company which is not a private company.
+Block 1: Basics of Financial Management 16 Private Company According to Sec 2 (68) of the Companies Act, 2013, a private company means a company which has a minimum paid-up capital of one lakh rupees or such higher paid-up capital as may be prescribed, and by its articles - i.
+Restricts the right to transfer its shares, if any :: Except in the case of One Person Company (OPC), limits the number of its members to two hundred and iii.
+Prohibits any invitation to the public to subscribe for any securities of the company The Companies (Amendment) Act, 2015 has removed the minimum paid up capital requirement and hence private companies now do not require to maintain the minimum capital of one lakh rupees.
+Public Company According to Sec 2 (71) of the Companies Act, 2013, a public company means a company which has a minimum paid-up capital of five lakh rupees or such higher paid-up capital as may be prescribed, and is not a private company or is a private company that is a subsidiary of a company which is not a private company.